SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 }
 ```

-This property definition is used to define your custom property types for your web part, which we will see in the Property Pane section later below.
+This property definition is used to define custom property types for your web part, which is described in the property pane section later.

 #### Web part render()
-The DOM element where the web part should be rendered is available in the `render` method.
+The DOM element where the web part should be rendered is available in the **render** method.
 This method is used to render the web part inside that DOM element.
-In our `HelloWorld` web part, we pass in the DIV to the DOM element.
+In the **HelloWorld** web part, the DOM element is set to a DIV.
 The method parameters include the display mode (either Read or Edit) and the configured web part properties if any:

 ```ts
 public render(): void {